5 Books We Recommend For Native American Heritage Month (For Kids And Teens!)

 Fry Bread: A Native American Family Story is a picture book written by Kevin Noble Maillard, a member of the Seminole Nation of Oklahoma, and illustrated by Juana Martinez-Neal.

-This book depicts a modern, intergenerational Native American family cooking together to prepare a food known as fry bread.
+This book depicts a modern, intergenerational Native American family preparing a food known as fry bread together.
 Fry bread is a type of dough-based flatbread that is deep-fried until it becomes crispy and golden brown.

 The origin of fry bread began in 1864, when thousands of Navajo people, who had been living in what is now Arizona, were forced by the U.S. government to walk 300 miles to camps in New Mexico, in a journey known as the “Long Walk.”
 They no longer had access to their land, where they grew fruits, vegetables, and other crops, so the government gave them flour, processed sugar, and lard, which the Navajos used to create fry bread.